prnthp/prnthp.github.io/projects.md

 A project that involves Psychophysics, Virtual Reality and stabbing hands.
 ![VR Hand](/images/bishopshand.png)

 How much would you trust the robot you programmed?
-(BTW, this robot is animated directly from Unity!)
+(This robot is animated directly from Unity!)
 ![Stabby mcstabface](//j.gifs.com/YvW3B0.gif)

 Pet project/Spin-off: **[ROSCSereal](/ramblings/#ros)**